Translating Your App Content

 2. Click Add to open the Add Language dialog box.

 3. Select a Language.
-In this example, we select Russian, Russia, but you can use any language you like.
+In this example, we select Chinese (Simplified), China, but you can use any language you like.

 In the App Settings window, the default language is still English, United States.
-This is the language that the end-user sees if they do not choose Russian as their language.
+This is the language that the end-user sees if they do not choose Chinese as their language.

 Language settings tab in the app settings dialog